Architectural Design

 Each of these deliverables come in a variety of formats (paper drawings, digital files, text documents) that contain rich information about the design potential for the project.

-To read more about the Pre-Design phase and setting up your Revit model, click here.
+To read more about the Pre-Design phase and setting up your Revit model, see 4 Strategies for Simplifying the Pre-Design Phase.

-How can a flexible database tool help with Project Kickoff?
+How can a tool like Layer help with Project Kickoff?

 Starting any design and construction project can be extremely overwhelming.